 The boy had finished his narrative.
 Now he was looking at the ceiling.
 I broke the monotony: “So, when is all this going to stop?”

 “The day the other houses don`t call us names or tease us” he replied.

 “But somebody has to take the first step?
-Do you agree.”
+No?”
+I snapped.

 The boy thought for a while and said, “I agree.
-But we don`t want to be the first…wouldn`t look like a brave decision by my group.”
+But we don`t want to be the first.
+It won’t look good on our group.”

 “What do you mean?”
 I prodded him because I didn’t understand what he was saying.

 “If we are the first to give up, everybody will think we got scared,” the boy smiled as he said.
 His jaw must have hurt because he grimaced in pain even as his lips parted to show show his teeth.

 I got up from his hospital bed, on which I was sitting and asked him: “Why do you get into all these color clashes?”